energyandcleanair/india_map/README.md

 poetry install --only main,dev
 ```

-To get started, we suggest that you also read the "Environment", "Architecture" and "Implementation"
+To start understanding the code, we suggest that you also read the "Environment", "Architecture" and
-sections of this document.
+"Implementation" sections of this document.

 ### Dependencies